Howard A. Anderson Jr.: Television

 After returning from naval service in 1946, Anderson began working at his father's company with his father and brother.
 Some of the early shows he worked on were The George Burns and Gracie Allen Show, Dragnet, The Adventures of Ozzie & Harriet, and Hopalong Cassidy.
 In 1954, the Anderson brothers took over the company from their father.

 During the 1950s and '60s, Anderson helped create title sequences and other visual elements for many of the programs made by Desi Arnaz and Lucille Ball's Desilu Productions, including I Love Lucy, The Lucy Show, The Untouchables, Mission: Impossible, and Star Trek.
-He designed the "heart on satin" titles for daytime rebroadcasts of I Love Lucy.
+According to an interview of Howard by The Television Academy Foundation, Anderson’s studio handled the optical photography and post-production of the ‘heart on satin’ titles for syndicated rebroadcasts of I Love Lucy.
+The original heart design and typography were created by Verdun Philip Cook, an African American typographer and animator who collaborated with Desilu Productions during the show’s original run.

 On Star Trek; in addition to creating the show's title sequence, he and his brother were one of four visual effects teams on the series.
 They began working with Star Trek creator Gene Roddenberry in 1964 to develop effects for the show's first pilot, "The Cage", and continued on the series throughout its three seasons.
-Among the visuals they created were the star fields through which the USS Enterprise cruised, the photographic method for the illusion of people being transported or "beamed" to and from the ship, and matte paintings and other effects for the various alien worlds seen in the show.
+Among the iconic visuals they created were the star fields through which the USS Enterprise cruised, the photographic method for the illusion of people being transported or "beamed" to and from the ship, and matte paintings and other effects for the various alien worlds seen in the show.

 Anderson helped create the title sequences for The Brady Bunch, which featured the show's nine cast members in a tic-tac-toe board—a sequence which Anderson himself shot.
 He also helped create the title sequences for The Addams Family, The Andy Griffith Show, The Beverly Hillbillies, Daniel Boone, The Dick Van Dyke Show, The Fugitive, Get Smart, I Spy, The Invaders, The Mod Squad, My Favorite Martian, My Three Sons, The Outer Limits, That Girl, The Twilight Zone, and many other shows.

 During the 1970s, he was behind the opening titles of shows such as Happy Days, including the shot of the jukebox record and providing the neon sign displaying the show's title; and Kung Fu, of which he was particularly proud, calling it his "claim to fame."
-He also created titles for Barnaby Jones, Charlie's Angels, Dallas, Little House on the Prairie, Love American Style, The Love Boat, The Waltons, and Wonder Woman, among many others.
-In the 1980s he created titles for shows including The A-Team, Cheers and Dynasty.
+He also created titles for Barnaby Jones, Charlie's Angels, Little House on the Prairie, Love American Style, The Love Boat, The Waltons, and Wonder Woman, among many others.
+In the 1980s he created titles for shows including Murder, She Wrote, The A-Team, Cheers and Dynasty.